By the United States Department of Agriculture

-“‘The death of No. 254 was undoubtedly due to the absence of such (green) food, as the attendant had neglected to provide it after the disappearance of grass in the fall of the year.
-Furthermore, No. 255 was weakened by the restricted diet and succumbed to an inoculation. which otherwise might have had no visible effect.’
+“‘The death of No. 254 was undoubtedly due to the absence of such (green) food, [based on the fact that] the attendant had neglected to provide it after the disappearance of grass in the fall of the year.
+Furthermore, No. 255 was weakened by the restricted diet and succumbed to an inoculation that otherwise might have had no visible effect.’

 “But Smith’s work was with domestic animals and not human beings, and since poultry, swine, and cattle manufacture their own vitamin C and do not need to have it furnished in their food as do guinea pigs, monkeys, and human beings, he naturally did not associate this disease of improperly fed guinea pigs with the recognized but little understood symptoms of human scurvy.
-It was not until more than 10 years later that this connection was made by some Norwegian investigators who found that a disease very prevalent among sailors on long voyages was identical in its symptoms with guinea-pig scurvy, and like guinea-pig scurvy could be cured by green food such as cabbage, or, more spectacularly, by orange juice or lemon juice.
+It was not until more than ten years later that this connection was made by some Norwegian investigators, who found that a disease very prevalent among sailors on long voyages was identical in its symptoms with guinea-pig scurvy and, like guinea-pig scurvy, could be cured by green food such as cabbage, or, more spectacularly, by orange juice or lemon juice.

-“After the recognition of human scurvy as a vitamin deficiency disease, 25 more years elapsed before the substance responsible for its prevention and cure—which was given the name vitamin C as the third vitamin to be recognized—was finally separated from foods, identified as a chemical compound of known structure, and manufactured for use in laboratory and clinical work.
-But even now, more than 6 years later, there is still considerable uncertainty as to how the vitamin acts in the body and how much of it is needed by people of different ages.
+“After the recognition of human scurvy as a vitamin deficiency disease, twenty-five more years elapsed before the substance responsible for its prevention and cure—which was given the name vitamin C, as the third vitamin to be recognized—was finally separated from foods, identified as a chemical compound of known structure, and manufactured for use in laboratory and clinical work.
+But even now, more than six years later, there is still considerable uncertainty as to how the vitamin acts in the body and how much of it is needed by people of different ages.

-“Because of the relationship of vitamin D to calcium and phosphorus metabolism it would be natural to expect the need for it to be most evident at that period of life when the formation of bones from the calcium and phosphorus of the food is in most active progress.
-This period occurs during infancy and early childhood, when the soft cartilaginous bones of the newborn infant are being converted into firm, hard bone and at the same time the skeleton is undergoing considerable linear growth; and it is at this age that the characteristic vitamin D-deficiency disease—rickets—develops.
+“Because of the relationship of vitamin D to calcium and phosphorus metabolism, it would be natural to expect the need for it to be most evident at that period of life when the formation of bones from the calcium and phosphorus of the food is in most active progress.
+This period occurs during infancy and early childhood, when the soft, cartilaginous bones of the newborn infant are being converted into firm, hard bone, and at the same time the skeleton is undergoing considerable linear growth.
+It is at this age that the characteristic vitamin D deficiency disease—rickets—develops.

 “This disease of infancy has in the past been very prevalent in this country, and it is still an ever-present menace to infants whose diets are not adequate with respect to calcium, phosphorus, and particularly vitamin D or its equivalent—adequate exposure to direct sunlight.
 For this reason the cause and treatment of rickets in infants have been the objects of intensive study by physicians and other interested scientists, and considerable information is now available regarding them.

-“Pellagra is a disease with a long developmental period, and for this reason may become complicated with dietary deficiencies other than a deficiency of the pellagra-preventive factor, particularly those of vitamin B1 and riboflavin.
+“Pellagra is a disease with a long developmental period and for this reason may become complicated with dietary deficiencies other than a deficiency of the pellagra-preventive factor [nicotinic acid], particularly those of vitamin B1 and riboflavin.
 Pellagra may be associated with measles, typhoid fever, or other infectious diseases, but it is due primarily to the absence from the diet of a specific nutritional factor.
-It is therefore a noncontagious disease characterized by a group of symptoms affecting particularly three systems of the body, the dermal system or the skin, the gastrointestinal or digestive system, and the nervous system.
-The disease is characterized by seasonal recurrences and relapses and may occur in persons of any age or race.”
+It is therefore a noncontagious disease, characterized by a group of symptoms affecting particularly three systems of the body: 1) the dermal system, or the skin 2) the gastrointestinal, or digestive, system, and 3) the nervous system.
+The disease is characterized by seasonal recurrences and relapses and may occur in persons of any age or race.

 Ataxia: 5, 16